-Aging brings different challenges into your life and our Path Coordinators will be here to help you find supports for physical changes, personal care, and end of life decisions.
+Aging brings different challenges into your life and our SSAs will be here to help you find supports for physical changes, personal care, and end of life decisions.
 We will also help you stay connected in your community and maintain a high quality of life.

 Some services we provide during this life stage include:

 - Nursing home screenings to determine if you are more suited for an ICF or a nursing home